2nd May 2018

 4. Download genuine software

-If you haven’t done so already, you should make it company policy to prohibit downloads of insecure software non-genuine software opens the door to cyber criminals and can lead to your network being infected with a variety of Malware including Viruses, Trojan Horses, Ransomware, Spyware and more.
+If you haven’t done so already, you should make it company policy to prohibit downloads of insecure software.
+Non-genuine software opens the door to cyber criminals and can lead to your network being infected with a variety of malware including viruses, trojan horses, ransomware, spyware and more.
 An example of this could be a file converter that’s been downloaded from the internet.

-A study commissioned by Microsoft found that out of 165 CD and DVD samples, 61% carried Malware and 100% of websites that host links to pirated software exposed users to multiple security risks.
-We strongly recommend you only download software from a genuine supplier, that way, the software is safe and secure.
-It will also be regularly updated to maintain its security levels.
-Mobile devices are particularly at risk from malware.
-To combat these risks Microsoft has rolled out Microsoft Defender ATP for Android, with IOs software to follow.
+A study commissioned by Microsoft found that out of 165 CD and DVD samples, 61% carried malware and 100% of websites that host links to pirated software exposed users to multiple security risks.

 5. Printer security

-Specifically, a compromised printer linked to a network as a source can be used to attack other applications, execute malicious code or attack other systems including launching a denial-of-service attack on the printer or your business network.
-Protecting a printer isn’t much different from protecting any other device on the network, beginning with basic steps such as making sure that the printer is secure and installing patch updates via the printer’s operating system.
+Specifically, a compromised printer linked to a network as a source can be used to attack other applications, execute malicious code or attack other systems.
+This might include launching a denial-of-service attack on the printer or your business network.

-We offer a fully managed and cost-effective Cloud, hybrid and online Disaster Recovery & Backup Service that’s designed to safeguard your data with minimum impact in the event of data loss, fire or theft at a highly secure data centre based in the UK.
-The Disaster Recovery & Backup service restores your IT Operations in minutes and there’s also 24-hour Support so we’re on hand to help when you need us the most.
+At Infinity Group, we offer a fully managed and cost-effective cloud, hybrid and online Disaster Recovery service.
+It’s designed to safeguard your network with minimum impact in the event of data loss, fire or theft at a highly secure data centre based in the UK.
+The Disaster Recovery service restores your IT operations in minutes.

 We would love